 Reset Network Settings

-When tried all the above methods, but again iPhone won’t send pictures in text messages.
+When tried all the above methods, again iPhone won’t send pictures in text messages.
 Then, it’s time to call your carrier to verify if your carrier allows you to use MMS messaging.

 If you see a blue message bubble not delivered, or send a picture using iMessage but the message turns to blue, you can follow the solutions below to give it a try.